Merefa-Kherson bridge: History

 Work started in 1912, using plans drawn up by the bridge engineer Grigory Perederiy, but was interrupted by the outbreak of war two years later.
 The project was delayed further by the unrest that followed the October Revolution and the Russian Civil War.
 Work resumed in 1929 or 1930.
 An innovation was the use of reinforced concrete.
 Thirty-five reinforced concrete arches and both the main 52 meter spans were produced in just seven months.
 The final cubic meter of concrete was poured on 24 October 1932.
 The bridge entered into service less than two months later, on 21 December.

 During the Second World War the bridge was rendered unusable by the retreating Red Army.
-The occupying German forces put it back into service and renamed it after Field Marsall von Kleist, who appeared in person for the formal opening of "his" bridge.
+The occupying German forces put it back into service and renamed it after Field Marshal von Kleist, who appeared in person for the formal opening of "his" bridge.
 However, when it was the turn of the German army to retreat, they destroyed the bridge again.

 After the war ended in 1945, the bridge was rebuilt.
 The steel trusses of the main spans that had been a feature of the 1932 bridge were in 1948 replaced with concrete arches.
 By 1951 the bridge had acquired its present appearance.